NeniscaMaria/Stars-and-Astronomers/README.md

 ->The astronomer can search for stars by name or coordinates.
 The result modifies as the user is typing.
 ->Each astronomer has a View button which allows him to see the star selected within its constellation.
 A new window will show all stars from that constallation.
 The selected star is red, while the others are black.
 ->Everything is saved in files when the application ends.

+What I learned:
+->how to display some dots according to given coordinates and sizes